 It also means that, in the second six months of their pupillage, pupils are supported in gaining as much advocacy experience as possible and in undertaking cases of their own.
 They work with our clerking team to start building their independent practices, while continuing to gain experience through working with their pupil supervisor and other members.

-Alongside this, we think that people achieve their full potential in a supportive environment, where they feel that they can be themselves.
+Alongside this, we think that people achieve their full potential in a supportive environment, when they feel that they can be themselves.
 We are known for being a friendly set – we were rated A* for our social life in the 2019 Legal Cheek Junior Barrister Survey – and we do all we can to involve new pupils in the life of chambers.
 We work hard too and that is why chambers has seen so much growth over the last few years.

 We offer up to two 12-month pupillages with an award of £60,000, in addition to any earnings generated in the second six months.
 We do limit the amount of work our pupils can take on in their second six, but the average awards tend to be £75,000 including extra earnings.
 We are happy to consider any request for part of the pupillage award to be drawn down during the BPTC year.

 We fund all training courses required during pupillage but we also ask our pupils to attend other training organised either by ourselves or with other chancery sets such as the forensic accountancy course.
 Pupils are also encouraged to take part in the training we organise for members, which in the past has included PR skills and fintech.